ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/6_UserInput.md

 **Key Down**

-Since it's repeatedly updating every frame, Key Down is the way to go, Key Pressed/Released would have only activated once
+Since it's repeatedly updating every frame, Key Down is the way to go, Key Pressed/Released would have only activated once at a time

 Go ahead and jump into oPaddle and add events for "Key Down > Up" and "Key Down > Down" (super confusing, again I wish I could say "Key Held > Down" 😭 )